Greatest Admirals in History

 Isoroku Yamamoto was a Japanese Marshal Admiral of the Navy and the commander-in-chief of the Combined Fleet during World War II until his death.

-The best admiral, he already predicted that Japan can't fight for more than 7 months, although that is still controversial.
+The best admiral.
+He already predicted that Japan couldn't fight for more than seven months, although that is still controversial.

 Brilliant tactician, unfairly blamed for the demise of the Japanese navy.